 Summer pitched the tackling of patriarchy and Islam as necessary preconditions for a decriminalisation initiative.
-The brief moment of her favourable positioning appeared to have passed.
-She placed rather tough conditions on a venture that has not even begun.
+Her brief moment of approval appeared to have passed - she placed rather tough conditions on a venture that had not even begun.

 Summer showed a glimmer of hope at another point in the interview - when she spoke of the Delhi High Court decision (Naz 2009) and its influence in Pakistan.
 She said: